 Weather Hedges.
 CERC has weather normalization or other rate mechanisms that mitigate the impact of weather on its natural gas distribution business (NGD) in Arkansas, Louisiana, Mississippi and Oklahoma.
 NGD in Texas and Minnesota do not have such mechanisms.
-As a result, fluctuations from normal weather may have a significant positive or negative effect on NGD's results in Texas and Minnesota.
+As a result, fluctuations from normal weather may have a significant positive or negative effect on NGD's results in Texas and Minnesota, although NGD's Minnesota division implemented a full decoupling pilot in July 2015, which includes the effects of weather in the calculation.

-CERC entered into heating-degree day swaps for certain NGD jurisdictions to mitigate the effect of fluctuations from normal weather on its results of operations and cash flows for the winter heating season, which contained a bilateral dollar cap of \$16 million in both 2013 - 2014 and 2014 - 2015.
+CERC entered into heating-degree day swaps for certain NGD jurisdictions to mitigate the effect of fluctuations from normal weather on its results of operations and cash flows for the winter heating season, which contained a bilateral dollar cap of \$16 million in both 2013-2014 and 2014-2015.
 The swaps are based on ten-year normal weather.
-During the three months ended March 31, 2015 and 2014, CERC recognized losses of \$5 million and \$7 million, respectively, related to these swaps.
+During the three months ended June 30, 2015 and 2014, CERC recognized gains of \$1 million and losses of \$-0-, respectively, related to these swaps.
+During the six months ended June 30, 2015 and 2014, CERC recognized losses of \$4 million and \$7 million, respectively, related to these swaps.
 Weather hedge gains and losses are included in revenues in the Condensed Statements of Consolidated Income.